Neldv/LSA-assignment/README.md

 HYPOTHESIS TESTING

+HYPOTHESIS TESTING

+hypothese 2 :

-hypothesis 2 : Do people with a healthy weight have higher CD4 t cell count than people that are overweight?
-First we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi
+hypothesis 2 : Do people with a healthy weight have higher CD4 t cell count than people that are overweight? first we're going to make a dataframe that contains only the columns about cd4 t cell count and bmi.

 ```{r}
 # Select columns from each dataframe